gedit-technology/imovo/README.md

-imovo - install my own version of
+Imovo - Install my own version of
 =================================

 Take the sources of some modules, compile them and install them in a custom